-The PerfectColor (manual) option is only available when Auto (Color Balance) is not checked.
-Select PerfectColor and press ENTER to display the menu.
+The manual PerfectColor option is only available when Auto (Color Balance) is not checked.
+Select PerfectColor and press ENTER to display the menu for manual color adjustment.
 Individual sliders for Magenta, Red, Yellow, Green, Cyan and Blue will be displayed.
 The sliders have a numeric value, where 63 is the maximum.
 The default setting for each color is 31 (center).
 Highlighted text will show which slider you are adjusting.
 Each active input can be individually adjusted.